 Yes, some IPTV services let you watch content for free.
 However, some may be illegal, and others may have limited content.

-What are the disadvantages of IPTV?
+What are the advantages of IPTV?

 IPTV advantages include a vast library of live TV and on-demand content, flexibility in viewing, global reach, and accessibility on multiple devices.